sbormann/ioBroker.iqontrol/README.md

 * (sbormann) Added widget-replaceurl as a widget configuration parameter.
 * (sbormann) Introducing a powerful new feature: Lists and Counters.
 * (sbormann) Added Device-Counter-Widget.
+* (sbormann) Added heading and border-color-option to JSON-table widget

 ### 1.11.0 (2021-12-18)
 * (sbormann) Added the ability to globally change the default icons.